-A MAC Group is activated by the Agency Administrator when requests exceed or may exceed the number of available resources.
+A MAC group is activated by the agency administrator when requests exceed or may exceed the number of available resources.
 Normally, this will occur when a number of jurisdictions are involved; are heavily supporting an effort; and/or are significantly impacted by the commitment of local resources.

-A MAC Group support organization can be activated to provide staff support to the land manager when only one agency has incident(s).
-The MAC Group is made up of agency representatives who are fully authorized to commit agency resources and funds.
+A MAC group can be activated to provide staff support to the land manager when only one agency has incident(s).
+The MAC group is made up of agency representatives who are fully authorized to commit agency resources and funds.
 They, as a group, prioritize incidents and allocate scarce resources based on resource requests and availability, policies and agreements, and situation status.
 In order to make knowledgeable decisions, the group is supported by situation and resource status coordinators who collect and assemble data through normal coordination channels.
-MAC Group direction is carried out through expanded dispatch organizations.
+MAC group direction is carried out through expanded dispatch organizations.

-- MAC Groups may be activated at one or several levels (Local, State/Region, and National). - A MAC Group and supporting organization would normally be activated when the character and intensity of the emergency situation significantly impacts or involves other agencies.
-At this point, agency representatives are brought together and briefed so they can relieve the expanded dispatch organization of the responsibility for making key decisions regarding the sharing and use of critical resources. - MAC Group and Support Organization Positions, units and support personnel are activated depending on the complexity of the involvement. - MAC Organization Relationships A MAC organization represents the agencies from which it is composed.
+- MAC groups may be activated at one or several levels (local, state/region. and national). - A MAC group and supporting organization would normally be activated when the character and intensity of the emergency situation significantly impacts or involves other agencies.
+At this point, agency representatives are brought together and briefed so they can relieve the expanded dispatch organization making key decisions regarding the sharing and use of critical resources. - MAC group and support organization Positions, units and support personnel are activated depending on the complexity of the involvement. - MAC organization relationships A MAC organization represents the agencies from which it is composed.
 The flow of information is from MAC through the expanded or normal dispatch channels.
-The organization does not operate directly with the incident command or area command who have responsibility for the management of the on-the-ground incident organizations.

-- MAC Functions Activation of MAC Group improves interagency coordination at top management levels and provides for allocation and timely commitment of multi-agency emergency resources on any incident.
-Participation by multiple agencies in the MAC effort will improve:

-- > Overall situation status information.

-- Incident priority determination.

-- > Resource acquisition or allocation.

-- > State, Federal disaster coordination.

-- > Political interfaces.

-Overall coordinated information provided to the media and agencies involved.
+The organization does not operate directly with the incident command or area command who have responsibility for the management of the on-the-ground incident organizations. - MAC functions Activation of a MAC group improves interagency coordination at top management levels and provides for allocation and timely commitment of multi-agency emergency resources on any incident.
+Participation by multiple agencies in the MAC effort will improve: - > Overall situation status information. - > Incident priority determination. - > Resource acquisition or allocation. - > State, federal disaster coordination. - > Political interfaces. - > Overall coordinated information provided to the media and agencies involved.